ibm-cloud-docs/vmwaresolutions/vcenter/scb-orderinginstance.md

 ### VMware properties
 {: #scb-orderinginstance-vm-prpt}

-* VMware vSphere version (vSphere 7.0u1)
+* VMware vSphere® version (vSphere 7.0u1)
-* Network virtualization platform (vCenter Server with NSX-T)
+* Network virtualization platform (vCenter Server with NSX-T™)
 * Instance type (Primary)

 ## Licensing
 {: #scb-orderinginstance-licensing}

 Specify the licensing options for the following VMware components in the instance:
-* VMware vCenter Server® Standard 7.0
+* VMware vCenter Server Standard 7.0
-* VMware vSphere® Enterprise Plus 7.0
+* VMware vSphere Enterprise Plus 7.0
 * NSX-T 3.1

 For Business Partner users, all licenses are included and purchased on your behalf.
 For users who are not Business Partners, you can use the IBM-provided VMware licenses for these components by selecting **Include with purchase**, or you can Bring Your Own License (BYOL) by selecting **I will provide** and entering your own license keys.